 - After May 31, the cost is $595.

 Cost includes all project materials, housing and meals on campus, a T-shirt, and all camp activities.

-To register, please complete and submit the Engineering Summer Camp registration form.
+To register, please download and complete the Engineering Summer Camp registration form.

 To pay by check: Please print the completed form and mail it with your check to:

 To pay by credit card: Please save a completed PDF of this form and email it to firstname.lastname@example.org; then use our online payment form to submit your credit card information.